ChameleonCloud/docs/source/technical/networks/networks_stitching.rst

 Connecting Stitchable Isolated Networks across Chameleon Sites
 ______________________________________________________________

-1. Create isolated networks by specifying the "exogeni" provider.
+1. Create isolated networks by specifying the "exogeni" stitch_provider.
 Follow the documentation for :ref:`network-stitchable-create`
-   A "stitchable" VLAN tag will be returned and "Physical Network" will appear as "Exogeni" on the dashboard.
+   A "stitchable" VLAN tag will be returned.
    This step will be executed the same way on both UC and TACC sites.

 2. After having stitchable isolated networks on UC and TACC sites, a request should be sent to the |Help Desk| for creation of AL2S circuits.